grafana/k6-docs/src/data/markdown/docs/01 guides/06 Testing Guides/04 Running large tests.md

 ## Large-scale tests in k6 Cloud

-Building a load testing infrastructure to support running large-scale distributed tests is a challenging engineering project.

-[k6 Cloud](https://k6.io/cloud) - our commercial offering - provides an instant solution for running this type of testing.
-Amongst other [benefits](https://k6.io/docs/cloud#how-can-it-help-me), our cloud platform will prevent your engineering team from building and maintaining the software and infrastructure of your load testing solution.
+[k6 Cloud](https://k6.io/cloud) - our commercial offering - provides an instant solution for running large-scale tests, amongst other [benefits](https://k6.io/docs/cloud#how-can-it-help-me).

-Rolling your own or buying a load testing solution is a decision to consider that depends on your project, the type of testing, your team's expertise, organization's aspects, etc. If you aren't sure which solution is a better fit for your project, reach us on the [Community Forum](https://community.k6.io/) or to the [Cloud Support team](https://k6.io/contact) to help you with your questions.
+If you aren't sure which solution, OSS or Cloud, is a better fit for your project, we recommend reading this [white paper](https://k6.io/what-to-consider-when-building-or-buying-a-load-testing-solution) to learn more about the risks and features to consider when building a scalable solution.

 ## See also